Timmy 2000: Plot

 Meanwhile, Phil Collins tries to break up Timmy and the Lords of the Underworld.
 First by appealing to Timmy's parents, Richard and Helen (who also have large heads, use wheelchairs, and unable to say anything other than their names), and later by telling the guitarist, Skyler, that Timmy is stealing his fame and is only holding Skyler back, reminiscing to his Genesis era.
 Skyler leaves the band, which is subsequently cancelled from the festival.
 Collins regains his headlining spot, and Skyler's solo project Reach for the Skyler is booked to open for him, but Skyler bails out.

-In the meantime, Chef tries to convince the parents that there are other methods to fight ADD than medication, namely beating the children to force them to "sit down and study," but as the parents are all taking Ritalin too, he does not get any help.
+In the meantime, Chef tries to convince the parents that there are other methods to fight ADD than medication, namely beating the children to force them to "sit down and study" from a doctor that does a bold-free treatment without medication, but as the parents are all taking Ritalin too, he does not get any help.
 After the boys come in and tell Chef that they want to go to the festival to see Phil Collins perform, Chef decides to go confront the pharmacist alone.
 As the pharmacist and doctor who prescribed the Ritalin are counting their profits, Chef angrily tells them that they are responsible for the children liking Collins.
 Horrified that they are responsible for this, they make a plan to distribute an antidote called "Ritalout" (which, in one scene, is in a bottle labeled MDMA) by mixing it into free drinks at the Lalapalalapaza festival.
 They get the drinks from a lemonade stand run by Mr. Derp (a minor character who appeared last in "The Succubus").

-The plan works perfectly; Collins is booed from the stage, and the crowd starts chanting for Timmy.
+The plan works perfectly; all the symptoms of Ritalin wears off, Collins is booed from the stage, and the crowd starts chanting for Timmy.
 The band reunites with Skyler and they play their show.
 Timmy even learns the words to introduce the band properly.
 Collins is carried out of the arena via crowd surfing, with the position of the Oscar implied to have been inserted in his anus.
 This was shown in a segment which aired during the last 20 seconds of the episode.